Can’t stop spitting during pregnancy? Read on.

 Here are a few other reasons why you might have more saliva during pregnancy:

-- Oral infections – I actually had a lot of dental issues during my pregnancy with Oliver, so perhaps it was related to this!
+- Oral infections – I actually had a lot of dental issues like tooth decay during my pregnancy with Oliver, so perhaps it was related to this!

 - Environmental Toxins